 Conclusion

 Now that you've explored the art of the compound sentence with a semicolon, why not put your knowledge to the test?
-Try rewriting a paragraph from one of your favorite articles, incorporating semicolons where appropriate.
+But try rewriting a paragraph from one of your favorite articles, incorporating semicolons where appropriate.
 Share your examples in the comments below and let's discuss the impact of this versatile punctuation mark on your writing!